mozilla/burnham/README.md

 Please see the [burnham DAG][airflow_dag] for more information. 📋

+### Redash

+We created two scheduled queries that read the results from the `burnham_derived.test_results_v1` table from the past 4 days.
+The queries run daily at 02:00 UTC after telemetry-airflow ran the burnham DAG.

+Mozilla employees can find this information in the [burnham dashboard][redash].

 ## Development status

 We successfully completed the proof of concept and are now running burnham